TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/lists.md

 ### Ordered Lists

-If you instead want to create a list of items where the order *does* matter, like step by step instructions for a recipe or your top 10 favourite TV shows then you can use an ordered list.
+If you instead want to create a list of items where the order *does* matter, like step-by-step instructions for a recipe or your top 10 favorite TV shows then you can use an ordered list.

 Ordered lists are created using the `<ol>` element and each individual item within them, are again created using the list item element `<li>`.
 However, each list item in an ordered list begins with a number instead: